Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: Numerical Evaluation

 To evaluate the performance of our proposed pilot assignment and cluster update algorithm, Fig.~\ref{CFvsUDN} compares the CDF of the SE per UE of the proposed dynamic algorithm with that of a UDN, where each UE is served by a single AP, under MR and RZF precoding for $K = 20$ and $K = 50$ moving UEs.
-We further show the CDF of the SE per UE that is achieved by running the initial access algorithm, denoted by ``IA'', at every time instance for $K = 20$ UEs.
+We further show the CDF of the SE per UE that is achieved by running the initial access algorithm, denoted by ``IA'', and that of the centralized optimal graph colouring (GC) benchmark in \cite{liu2020graph} at every time instance for $K = 20$ UEs.
 For the proposed algorithms, the maximum cluster size is set to $M_{\mathrm{max}} = 5$, based on the previous results.
+For the GC algorithm, there is no limit imposed on the cluster size, which is why it achieves a slightly higher SE with RZF for the more fortunate UEs.
+This can be achieved with a larger cluster size for our proposed algorithms (see Fig. \ref{RZF}), however, increasing the cluster size also imposes more signalling overhead.
 It can be seen that the proposed dynamic algorithm achieves the same performance as the IA algorithm.
-This is remarkable since the proposed algorithm makes local refinements to the pilot assignment and cluster formation triggered by UE mobility, while the IA benchmark updates everything for every UE at every time instance.
+This is remarkable since the proposed algorithm makes local refinements to the pilot assignment and cluster formation triggered by UE mobility, while the IA benchmark updates everything for every UE at each time instance.
+Moreover, the gap between our proposed handover procedure and the centralized GC benchmark for RZF precoding is only $6\%$ in terms of the $95\%$-likely SE, whereas it is insignificant for MR precoding.
 This shows that our handover procedure identifies all the essential changes that need to be made to refine previous assignments, leading to nearly identical SE at a vastly reduced complexity.
-Moreover, the proposed solution significantly outperforms the UDN architecture in terms of both $95\%$-likely SE and median SE, for both MR and RZF precoding.
+Note that the optimal GC benchmark cannot be utilized as a handover procedure for updating the serving clusters and pilots for each UE dynamically due to mobility as the algorithm optimizes the clusters and pilots for the UEs altogether, meaning that it requires redoing everything for all UEs whenever a handover event occurs for a single UE.
+In addition, the proposed solution significantly outperforms the UDN architecture in terms of both $95\%$-likely SE and median SE, for both MR and RZF precoding.
 The performance difference is seen to be larger for the case of RZF due to its ability to mitigate the added interference that appears in a cell-free network with more serving APs per UE than in the UDN.
 When comparing Fig.~\ref{CFvsUDN_K=20} with Fig.~\ref{CFvsUDN_K=50}, we observe that the reduction in achievable SE per UE with increasing $K$ is smaller with the proposed solution compared to the UDN showing the superior capability of the proposed solution to handle a larger number of UEs with a given target SE per UE.